Free Kinship Diagram Maker

 The creation of kinship diagrams rely on people.
 Therefore, to gather the necessary information you will have to talk to family members, patriarchs, matriarchs and many others who will be your informants.
 It is best to conduct these informant interviews in-person and you should always keep a note taking tool within reach to quickly sketch and visualize.

 With Creately’s kinship diagram maker, you can meet your informants anywhere, anytime.
-Use the in-conferencing capabilities or integrations with Microsoft Teams to interview and discuss the diagram.
+You can interview them and draw the diagram at the same time.
 Make use of the freehand drawing and whiteboarding capabilities to note down information, sketch as you interview and much more.